-We assembled two selection populations: (1) 353,605 unrelated British Whites, or (2) 379,561 unrelated individuals of European ancestry, where the later encompassed the former completely.
-We gathered SNPs on chromosome 1-22 and X with working MAF > 0.1, as a result, a total of 9,298,089 and 9,298,331 were allowed by the two selection populations, respectively.
-The covariates included age, sex, age2, agesex, age2sex, the first 20 genetic principal components, and the genotyping array (26 in total, intercept included).
-We present the Manhattan plots in Figure 5 based on larger of two selection populations (379,561 individuals, 9,298,331 SNPs); we also list the most significant SNP by any of the 5 test in Table 1a and 1b.
+We assembled two selection populations: (1) 353,605 unrelated British Whites and (2) 379,561 unrelated individuals of European ancestry, including all of the first selection population and additional individuals.
+The selection populations contained 9,298,089 and 9,298,331 SNPs, respectively, on chromosomes 1-22 and X with an MAF > 0.1.
+The covariates were age, sex, age2, agesex, age2sex, the first 20 genetic principal components, and the genotyping array (26, including the intercept).
+Figure 5 is Manhattan plots for the larger of the two selection populations (379,561 individuals and 9,298,331 SNPs), and Tables 1a and 1b list the most significant SNPs detected by each test.

-Levene’s robust test (LVT) and deviation regression model (DRM) were abnormally positive on X chromone (Figure 5, orange circles), because (1) the frequencies of heterozygous genotype are much lower in men than in women (parts of pseudo-autosome regions as well); (2) when LVT and DRM grouped the samples by genotype {AA, Aa, aa}, the genotype was not adjusted by sex (among other covariates), therefore the differences in phenotypic variance due to sex were erroneously attributed to the SNP; (3) methods not relying on genotype grouping adjusted the SNP by covariates (sex included), and were thus robust.
-For this reason, we excluded the p-values of LVT and DRM in table 1 and subsequent analysis.
+The p-values for LVT and DRM were abnormally positive for the X chromosome (Figure 5, orange circles) for several reasons.
+First, the frequencies of the heterozygous genotype are much lower in men than in women (and parts of pseudo-autosome regions).
+Second, when LVT and DRM grouped the samples by genotype {AA, Aa, aa}, the genotype was not adjusted by sex (in addition to other covariates) and thus the differences in phenotypic variance due to sex were erroneously attributed to the SNP.
+Third, methods that do not rely on genotype grouping adjusted the SNP by covariates (including sex) and were thus robust.
+Accordingly, we excluded the p-values for LVT and DRM in Table 1 and subsequent analyses.

-For body mass index (BMI), GWAS clearly detected more significant SNPs, meaning that the 4 variance loci tests were able to distinguish genetic effect on phenotypic mean from variance.
-Except the X chromosome, DLM, VLA, and LVT agreed on the most significant variance loci.
-DRM were conservative overall but may present a relatively unique perspective variance loci (table 1a, last column).
+For BMI, GWAS detected a higher number of significant SNPs, meaning that the four variance loci tests were able to distinguish genetic effects on the phenotypic mean from phenotypic variance.
+Except for the X chromosome, DLM, VLA, and LVT selected the same variance loci as the most significant.
+DRM was conservative overall but presented a relatively unique set of variance loci (Table 1a, last column).

-For type 2 diabetes (T2D), except the X chromosome, all 5 tests largely agreed on the most significant loci, reflecting the fact that the genetic effect on phenotypic mean and variance are interchangeable for a binary outcome.
-However, SNP rs860262 (Figure 5b red circles, and table 1b row #7) on chromosome 7 base pair 28,194,397 (GRCh37), is not selected by VLA but all other tests.
-This may prove VLA to be more prudent when rs860262 turned out quite inactive in GxE.
+For T2D, except for the X chromosome, all five tests largely selected the same significant loci, reflecting the fact that the genetic effect on phenotypic mean and variance are interchangeable for a binary outcome.
+However, SNP rs860262 (Figure 5b, red circles, and Table 1b, row 7) on chromosome 7 base pair 28,194,397 (GRCh37) was selected by all the texts except VLA.
+This may indicate that VLA is more prudent as rs860262 was inactive in GxE interactions.

-We detail the treatment of UKBB and PEGS phenotypes, genotypes, covariate and environmental exposures in “Material”.
-The GWAS were performed using PLINK2.
-The links to R-script performing VLA, DLM, LVT and DRM are provided in supplement S1 (the same with simulation).
+The Materials section details the treatment of data from the UKBB and PEGS on phenotypes, genotypes, covariates, and environmental exposures.
+We performed the GWAS using PLINK2.
+Supplement S1 provides the R-scripts used for VLA, DLM, LVT, and DRM.